 This is an especially good option for people who have private student loans since there are no federal student loan protections you’d give up by refinancing.
 If you do have federal student loans, it’s wise to think long and hard about whether it’s worth giving up federal protections (like income-driven repayment plans and PSLF) in return for a lower interest rate.

 Strategy #2: Buy a house first

 Feeling antsy to buy a house?
 You’re not alone.
-Here are the perks of opting for this strategy instead.
+Here are three major perks of opting for this strategy instead.

 1. You can get into your dream home sooner

 The most obvious benefit of saving for a house first is that you’ll have the mortgage down payment saved up faster.
 It could mean you’ll be able to buy a house sooner than if you’d chosen to prioritize student loan debt payoff first.

 This factor might be especially important for people who really value homeownership and don’t mind carrying that debt a while longer to pay for this privilege.

-It also means that you might be able to lock in a lower interest rate now before mortgage rates rise, or lock in a low price now before home values appreciate too much in your area.
+It also means that you might be able to lock in a lower interest rate now before mortgage rates rise.
+Or you can lock in a low price now before home values appreciate too much in your area.
 This can be a bit of a gamble, though.

 No one knows where interest rates or home prices will be in the future, especially several years out when you might have enough money pulled together for a mortgage down payment.

-2. Accruing interest will help you save more
+2. Compound interest could help you save more

 One of the benefits of saving early and often is that you’ll have more time for interest to compound.
 This helps you save even more money without having to work for it.

 To see how compound interest can help you, try out this calculator and enter: